 Super Science Saturday

-I participate annually in NSF NCAR's Super Science Saturday, when the general public to come visit the Mesa Laboratory in Boulder, CO and learn about science.
-At this event, people experience hands-on sea ice focused activities include dyeing fresh and saline ice, experimenting with "blubber gloves", or observing the albedo effect.
+I participate in NSF NCAR's annual Super Science Saturday .
+On this day, the general public to come visit the Mesa Laboratory in Boulder, CO and learn about science.
+At this event, people experience hands-on sea ice focused activities include dyeing fresh and saline ice, experimenting with "blubber gloves" to see how polar bears are insulated, measuring how many kids tall a polar bear is, or observing the albedo effect.

 Arctic Biological Change